Our lawyers are investigating Zantac lawsuits in all 50 states.

+The alarm was needed.
 There is no debate within the scientific and medical community that NDMA is a substance that causes cancer in humans and animals.
 The link between NDMA and various types of cancer was first discovered back in the 1970s.
-Prolonged exposure to NDMA has been shown to cause a number of cancers including liver, gastric, kidney, and colorectal cancer.
+Prolonged exposure to NDMA has been shown to cause several cancers including liver, gastric, kidney, and colorectal cancer.

-So for some people, exposure to these NDMAs is what pushes them off the cliff from not having cancer to having cancer.
+So for some people, exposure to these NDMAs pushes them off the cliff from not having cancer to having cancer.